pgh-noobs/python/syntax.md

 ```

 ### Statement Terminators
-In Python you can end a statements with a new line.
+In Python you can end statements with a new line.
 You can also use a semi-colon.
 ```Python
 print("Hello")
 print("World")

 print("Hello"); print("World")
 ```
-This will fail with a syntax error/
+This will fail with a syntax error
 ```Python
 print("Hello") print("World")
 ```